-Note 1-Basis of Presentation
+Note 1--Basis of Presentation

 The accompanying condensed consolidated financial statements of PC Connection, Inc. and Subsidiaries ("PCC") have been prepared in accordance with accounting principles generally accepted in the United States of America.
-Such principles were applied on a basis consistent with those of the financial statements contained in our Annual Report on Form 10-K/A for the year ended December 31, 2001 filed with the Securities and Exchange Commission ("SEC").
-The accompanying condensed consolidated financial statements should be read in conjunction with the financial statements contained in our Annual Report on Form 10-K/A. In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation.
+Such principles were applied on a basis consistent with those of the financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2001 filed with the Securities and Exchange Commission ("SEC").
+The accompanying condensed consolidated financial statements should be read in conjunction with the financial statements contained in our Annual Report on Form 10-K. In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation.
 The operating results for the three and six months ended June 30, 2002 may not be indicative of the results expected for any succeeding quarter or the entire year ending December 31, 2002.
-As described in Note 9 to these condensed consolidated financial statements, the information contained herein has been restated to reflect a change in revenue recognition policy.

-In June 2001, we adopted Statement of Financial Accounting Standards ("SFAS") No. 141, "Business Combinations."
+In January 2002, we adopted Statement of Financial Accounting Standards ("SFAS") No. 141, "Business Combinations."
 The principles set forth in this standard were applied to our acquisition of MoreDirect described in Note 7 to the condensed consolidated financial statements.
 Previous business combinations had been accounted for under Accounting Principles Board Opinion No. 16.
 There was no effect on the financial statements when the standard was adopted.
 We also adopted SFAS No. 142, "Goodwill and Other Intangible Assets," on January 1, 2002.
 SFAS No. 142 required, among other things, the discontinuance of the amortization of goodwill and certain other identified intangibles.
 It also required a January 1, 2002 reassessment of the recoverability of the goodwill that was carried on our financial statements.
 We have ceased amortization of goodwill in 2002.
 The following is a reconciliation of reported net income (loss) to adjusted net income (loss) for the three and six months ended June 30, 2002 and 2001, taking into account the cessation of goodwill amortization:

-Three I Ende Six Mont Ended hs June 30, (amounts in thousands, except per share data) 2002 2001 2002 2001 Net income (loss) Add back goodwill amortization (net of taxes) \$ 277 - \$ 1,402 109 \$ (1,823) - \$ 3,882 218 Adjusted net income (loss) \$ 277 ===== \$ 1,511 ====== \$ (1,823) ====== \$ 4,100 ===== Diluted earnings (loss) per share: Net income (loss) Add back goodwill amortization (net of taxes) \$.01 - \$.06 - \$ (.07) \$.16 - Adjusted net income (loss) \$.01 \$.06 \$ (.07) \$.16
+Three Months Ended June 30, (amounts in thousands, except per share data) 2002 2001 2002 2001 Reported net income (loss) Add back goodwill amortization (net of taxes) \$(1,763) , Adjusted net income (loss) \$325 ==== \$1,545 ====== \$(1,763) ====== \$4,087 ===== Diluted earnings (loss) per share: Reported net income (loss) Add back goodwill amortization (net of taxes) \$.06 \$ (.07) \$.16 Adjusted net income (loss) \$.01 ==== \$.06 ====== \$ (.07) ====== \$.16 ======